yusiZou/zalda/README.md

 # Research questions
 In this project we want to figure out:
-- What countries are mostly mentioned by Hillary Clinton?
+- What countries are mostly mentioned in the emails?
 - What is the time series relation between the global events and the emails?
 - What sentiment and emotion are expressed in the emails?
 - To whom does she communicate most?
-Which position are they in?
+What are their position?
 - What are the key words in these emails?
 - What topics do they discuss?